Thailand cave rescue: 8th boy rescued by divers

 The search and rescue operation has riveted people both in Thailand and internationally, with journalists from across the globe traveling to this town along the border with Myanmar to report on the ordeal.

-Interior Minister Anupong Paojinda had said early Monday that the same group of expert divers who took part in Sunday's rescue would return to extricate the others because they know the cave conditions and what to do.
-He had said fresh air tanks needed to be laid along the underwater route.

-Authorities have said extracting the entire team from the cave could take up to four days, but Sunday's success raised hopes that it could be done faster.
+Authorities have said extracting the entire team from the cave could take up to four days, but two straight days of success raised hopes that it could be done faster.

+Narongsak said rescuers would meet Monday evening to plan for the next operation.
+"We believe that we can do even better and it will be a 100 percent success," he said.

+"The divers that were assembled from many countries are proud to have conducted this operation until its success," Narongsak said.
+"Some of them had gone to rest, some others are preparing for the next operation."

-Sunday's mission involved 13 foreign divers and five Thai navy SEALs.
-Two divers accompanied each of the boys, all of whom have been learning to dive only since July 2, when searchers found them.
+The perilous rescues have involved two divers accompanying each of the boys, all of whom have been learning to dive only since July 2, when searchers found them.

 Cave rescue experts have said they consider an underwater escape to be a last resort, especially with people untrained in diving.